The women highlighted are a great reminder of the impact that the children of immigrants can make in a society where they are free to dream.

 At age 19, Jessica invented the Soccket ball, an energy generating soccer ball providing off-grid power for the developing world.
 At 22, she founded Uncharted Play, an energy company.
 She is an ambassador for entrepreneurship in Nigeria.

-Jessica’s research and career centers around the intersection of disruptive technology, human behavior and the psychology of self-actualization.
+Jessica’s research and career centres around the intersection of disruptive technology, human behaviour and the psychology of self-actualization.
 A dual citizen of Nigeria & the U.S., Jessica has a degree in Psychology and Economics from Harvard University, and an MBA from Harvard Business School.

 Morin Oluwole is a digital strategist and thought leader in digital advertising at Facebook in France, where she manages Facebook and Instagram's global luxury client partnerships.

 She joined Facebook in September 2006 and has focused on Product Marketing (Facebook Pages), Global Partnerships (fashion/luxury), and Digital Advertising.

 Fluent in Yoruba, French, English and Spanish, Morin currently resides in Paris.